 Provide Your Information

 As you open a new bank account, you'll need to provide sensitive information to the bank.
-To protect themselves and comply with regulations such as the Patriot Act, they can't open an account without verifying your identity.
+To protect themselves and comply with regulations such as the Patriot Act, banks can't open an account without verifying your identity.

-Agree to Terms
+Consent to the Terms

 Print, Sign, and Mail (If Required)